-Children aged six to 12 years and women are more susceptible to motion sickness, and it is rarely seen in children younger than two years (1).
+Children aged 6 to 12 years and women are more susceptible to motion sickness.
+It is rarely seen in children younger than two years (1).

 Motion sickness is not related to any underlying cause.
 However, any degree of motion sickness can cause discomfort to children.
 Here is a post on the symptoms, causes, and treatment options for motion sickness in children.